unjica/marvel/SUBMISSION.md

 - Automatic retry mechanism for failed requests

 ### Performance Optimizations
+- Lazy loading for all images
 - Optimized animations with Framer Motion
 - Efficient data fetching with TanStack Query
 - Memoization of components and callbacks
 - Progressive loading for better user experience
+- Loading skeletons for smooth transitions

 ## Issues Faced and Solutions